panoptesDev/Safecoin/docs/src/running-validator/vote-accounts.md

 requires some additional arguments to `panoptis-validator` for a seamless migration.

-1. Run `safecoin epoch-info`.
+1. Run `panoptis epoch-info`.
 If there is not much time remaining time in the current epoch, consider waiting for the next epoch to allow your validator plenty of time to restart and catch up.
 2. Create the new vote authority keypair, `panoptis-keygen new -o ~/new-vote-authority.json`.
-3. Determine the current _vote authority_ keypair by running `safecoin vote-account ~/vote-account-keypair.json`.
+3. Determine the current _vote authority_ keypair by running `panoptis vote-account ~/vote-account-keypair.json`.
 It may be validator's identity account (the default) or some other keypair.
 The following steps assume that `~/validator-keypair.json` is that keypair.
-4. Run `safecoin vote-authorize-voter ~/vote-account-keypair.json ~/validator-keypair.json ~/new-vote-authority.json`.
+4. Run `panoptis vote-authorize-voter ~/vote-account-keypair.json ~/validator-keypair.json ~/new-vote-authority.json`.
    The new vote authority is scheduled to become active starting at the next epoch.
 5. `panoptis-validator` now needs to be restarted with the old and new vote authority keypairs, so that it can smoothly transition at the next epoch.
 Add